GriersonMarucciLab/Minesweeper/README.md

 For simulations conducted by Minesweeper and GAMA, simulations were automatically classified solely by division, which can be analysed from cell width or the endtime of the simulation.

-Further analysis, including: cross-comparison of single-gene knockout simulations, comparison to Karr et al�s 17 results, analysis of Minesweeper and GAMA genomes (genetic content and similarity, behavioural analysis, phenotypic penetrance, gene ontology), and identification and investigation of high and low essentiality genes and groupings, were completed manually.
+Further analysis, including: cross-comparison of single-gene knockout simulations, comparison to Karr et als 17 results, analysis of Minesweeper and GAMA genomes (genetic content and similarity, behavioural analysis, phenotypic penetrance, gene ontology), and identification and investigation of high and low essentiality genes and groupings, were completed manually.
 The GO term analysis of gene deletion impacts was processed by a created script, then organised into tables of GO terms that were unaffected, reduced, or removed entirely.